-- Ensure that research projects are designed to benefit the countries in which the research is being conducted. - Enhance the capability of institutions in resource-limited settings to conduct independent scientific and ethical reviews, while ensuring timeliness of the review process. - Ensure education/cross-fertilization between resource-limited countries' ethical review committees and U.S. institutional review boards (IRBs), and educate U.S. IRBs about cultural issues in developing countries. - Ensure the participation of local researchers/scientists, communities, NGOs, governments, indigenous leadership of vulnerable populations, and other stakeholders in the development of research protocols. - Ensure that ethical challenges in both research and the implementation of research results in resource-limited settings are clearly described and addressed in grant proposals.
+- Ensure that research projects are designed to benefit the communities in which the research is being conducted (e.g., addressing locally relevant scientific questions). - Enhance the capability of institutions in resourcelimited settings to conduct independent scientific and ethical reviews, while ensuring timeliness of the review process. - Ensure education/cross-fertilization between resource-limited countries' ethical review committees and U.S. IRBs, and educate U.S. IRBs about cultural issues in developing countries. - Ensure the participation of local researchers/ scientists, communities, NGOs, governments, indigenous leadership of vulnerable populations, and other stakeholders in the development of research protocols. - Ensure that ethical challenges in both research and the implementation of research results in resource-limited settings are clearly described and addressed in grant proposals.

-- Ensure confidentiality of information about HIV-infected individuals, including information on individuals in treatment for substance abuse. - Ensure that ethical review mechanisms, such as informed consent forms, are relevant and appropriate to the country where the research is conducted and are placed in cultural context. - Conduct workshops on ethical principles and their implementation in research, encouraging countries to develop their own set of ethical guidelines and procedures, to include the principles of respect for persons, beneficence, and justice, and the application of informed consent, assessment of risks and benefits, and selection of subjects. - Encourage in-country scientists and leaders to work closely with local journalists to foster understanding of science, the role of research, and relevant ethical issues. - Conduct research designed to identify ways to improve the application of ethical principles in the conduct of research in varied cultural settings, including a focus on informed consent.
+- Ensure confidentiality of information about HIV-infected individuals, including information on individuals in treatment for substance abuse. - Ensure that ethical review mechanisms, such as informed consent forms, are relevant and appropriate to the country where the research is conducted and are placed in an appropriate cultural context (including low literacy, local languages, etc.). - Conduct training for all stakeholders on ethical principles and their implementation in research, encouraging countries to develop their own set of ethical guidelines and procedures, to include the principles of respect for persons, beneficence, and justice, and the application of informed consent, assessment of risks and benefits, and selection of subjects. - Encourage in-country scientists and leaders to work closely with local journalists to foster understanding of science, the role of research, and relevant ethical issues. - Conduct research designed to identify ways to improve the application of ethical principles in the conduct of research in varied cultural settings, including a focus on informed consent.